-With ShipBob’s omnichannel fulfillment solution, you can easily sell, track, and manage orders across channels like Facebook.
-Once an order comes in, it is automatically routed to the nearest fulfillment center location where inventory is stored.
+With ShipBob’s omnichannel fulfilment solution, you can easily sell, track, and manage orders across channels like Facebook.
+Once an order comes in, it is automatically routed to the nearest fulfilment centre location where inventory is stored.

-Request more information about ShipBob’s omnichannel fulfillment solution today.
+Request more information about ShipBob’s omnichannel fulfilment solution today.

 Selling on Facebook FAQs